 The UCM was developed to overcome many of the challenges associated with real-time power electronics modelling.
 The UCM:

-embedded resistive switching - Can be run in both the Mainstep and Substep simulation environments
+- Can be run in either the Mainstep and Substep simulation environments depending on desired switching frequency

-THE UCM IS CURRENTLY AVAILABLE FOR TWO-LEVEL, NPC, T-TYPE, BOOST, BUCK, AND FLYING CAPACITOR CONVERTER TOPOLOGIES.
+THE UCM IS CURRENTLY AVAILABLE FOR TWO-LEVEL, NPC, T-TYPE, BOOST, BUCK, DUAL ACTIVE BRIDGE, AND FLYING CAPACITOR CONVERTER TOPOLOGIES.

 THREE INPUT OPTIONS FOR FLEXIBILITY IN DETAIL AND COMPUTATIONAL BURDEN